Benjamin Netanyahu: Sixth term

 After the 2022 election, Netanyahu was sworn in as prime minister again as the leader of a hardline coalition.
-He officially started his sixth term on 29 December 2022.
+He started his sixth term on 29 December 2022.

-The first months of Netanyahu's sixth term were centered around a proposed reform package in the judicial branch.
-Critics highlighted the negative effects it would have on the separation of powers, the office of the Attorney General, the economy, public health, women and minorities, workers' rights, scientific research, the overall strength of Israel's democracy and its foreign relations.
-After weeks of public protests on Israel's streets, joined by a growing number of military reservists, Minister of Defense Yoav Gallant spoke against the reform on 25 March, calling for a halt of the legislative process "for the sake of Israel's security".
-Netanyahu announced his intention to remove Gallant from his post the following day, sparking further protests across Israel and leading to Netanyahu agreeing to delay the legislation for a month.
+The first months of Netanyahu's sixth term centered around proposed reform to the judicial branch.
+Critics highlighted the negative effects it would have on the separation of powers, the office of the Attorney General, the economy, public health, women and minorities, workers' rights, scientific research, the strength of Israel's democracy and its foreign relations.
+After public protests, joined by military reservists, Minister of Defense Yoav Gallant spoke against the reform on 25 March, calling for a halt "for the sake of Israel's security".
+Netanyahu announced his intention to remove Gallant, sparking further protests and leading to Netanyahu agreeing to delay the legislation for a month.

-In February 2023, the new government under Netanyahu approved the legalization of nine settler outposts in the occupied West Bank.
+In February 2023, the government approved the legalization of nine settler outposts in the occupied West Bank.
 Finance Minister Bezalel Smotrich took charge of most of the Civil Administration, obtaining broad authority over civilian issues in the West Bank.
 Israeli peace groups condemned the move as de jure annexation of the occupied territories.
-In March 2023, Netanyahu's government repealed a 2005 law whereby four Israeli settlements, Homesh, Sa-Nur, Ganim and Kadim, were dismantled as part of the Israeli disengagement from Gaza.
-In June 2023, Netanyahu's coalition shortened the procedure of approving settlement construction and gave Finance Minister Smotrich the authority to approve one of the stages, changing the system operating for the last 27 years.
+In March, Netanyahu's government repealed a 2005 law whereby four Israeli settlements, Homesh, Sa-Nur, Ganim and Kadim, were dismantled as part of the Israeli disengagement from Gaza.
+In June, Netanyahu's coalition shortened the procedure of approving settlement construction, and gave Smotrich authority to approve one of the stages, changing the system operating for the previous 27 years.
 In its first six months, construction of 13,000 housing units in settlements, almost triple the amount advanced in the whole of 2022.